adv-andrew/andrewvu.io/content/posts/my-first-post.md

 | **Time** | 8 minutes | "I could do this in 10 seconds..." |
 | **Success Rate** | Failed multiple times | "This is harder than it looks" |
 | **Attempts** | ~6-7 tries | "At least it's persistent?" |

-*[Image placeholder: Screenshot of UFO2 interface showing the task execution and costs]*

 ### What Went Wrong (And Why)